Allen Matkins

 • Wachovia Bank, NA v.
 Downtown Sunnyvale Residential, LLC, et al., (Superior Court of California, County of Santa Clara).
 Represented a real property receiver appointed over a large-scale commercial development in connection with successfully securing trial court approval of the receiver’s administration and improvement of the development, as well as approval of the receiver’s compensation and discharge request.

 • First Citizens Bank & Trust Co. v.
 NDustrial Drive LLC, et al., (Superior Court of California, County of San Joaquin).
-Represented a real property receiver appointed to administer receivership estate substantially comprised of abandoned recycling facility.
-Assisted receiver with site clean-up, marketing, and sale efforts.
+Represented a real property receiver appointed to administer a receivership estate comprised of an abandoned industrial recycling facility.
+Assisted receiver with site clean-up, marketing, and successful sale efforts.

 Regulatory Compliance